khasm/seasky/README.md

 opencv-3.0.0 must be downloaded from https://github.com/Itseez/opencv/archive/3.0.0.zip, decompressed and placed in docker-mie folder.

-docker-ramcloud contains ramcloud coordinator and storage servers. each storage cloud must be running one of these dockers
+docker-ramcloud contains the ramcloud coordinator and storage servers. each storage cloud must be running one of these dockers

 starting the docker might be done with a command similar to: